MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-data-service-sql-managed-instance/eslz-arc-data-service-sql-managed-instance-identity-access-management.md

 Arc-enabled SQL Managed Instance access controls are fully independent of underlying [Azure Arc-enabled Kubernetes access controls](/azure/azure-arc/kubernetes/azure-rbac).
 It's important to make a few design decisions to administer Arc-enabled SQL Managed Instance and provide access to consumer applications and end users.

 - Choose between AD and SQL authentication depending on your organization's applications or service capabilities.
-As not all applications support AD authentication, review your organization's security policies for allowed authentication types and enforce additional security controls necessary when using SQL authentication.
+As not all applications support AD authentication, review your organization's security policies for allowed authentication types, and enforce extra security controls necessary when using SQL authentication.

 - When cloud-native services need to authenticate and connect to Arc-enabled SQL Managed Instance databases to extract and ingest data into data analytics services, consider using self-hosted runtime virtual or physical machines on-premises that are AD joined over SQL to authenticate and connect to Arc-enabled SQL Managed Instance.